Glossary

 Approval Criteria is the category under which a contributor is added to the approved list.
-There are four approval criteria currently available in EasyCLA: Domain, Email Address, GitHub Username, and GitHub Organization.
+There are six approval criteria currently available in EasyCLA: Email Address Domain, Contributor’s Email, GitHub Organization, GitHub Username, GitLab Group URL, and GitLab Username.

 A Contributor License Agreement (CLA) defines the terms under which content is contributed to a project.
 Typically, the content is software which the project makes available under an open source license.